LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

    ​

-5. Once you have provided the information you want to use with your managed Cloud Subscription, click **Save** to save it in OneLearn Lab on Demand.
+5. Once you have provided the information you want to use with your managed Cloud Subscription, click **Save** to save it in LOD.

 [Back to top][back-to-top]